Appdynamics/AppD-Cluster-Agent-MicroK8s/README.md

 # AppDynamics Cluster Agent Lab for MicroK8s

-The goal of this lab is to deploy the [AppDynamics Cluster Agent](https://docs.appdynamics.com/display/PRO45/Monitoring+Kubernetes+with+the+Cluster+Agent) into a MicroK8s kubernetes cluster in minutes.
+The goal of this lab is to deploy the [AppDynamics Cluster Agent](https://docs.appdynamics.com/display/PRO45/Monitoring+Kubernetes+with+the+Cluster+Agent) into a [MicroK8s](https://microk8s.io/) Kubernetes cluster in minutes.

 Access to an [AppDynamics SaaS Controller](https://www.appdynamics.com/) is required.